 Historical InformationThe ILO’s Employment Intensive Investment Programme (EIIP) began its cooperation with India in 1981, supporting three field projects, two located in the State of West Bengal and the third in the State of Tamil Nadu.
 The objective was to alleviate poverty through the creation of jobs and income for the rural poor.
 Project activities aimed at the development of rural infrastructure, water and soil conservation, forestry, irrigation and related works.

-At the early stages of the development of the National Rural Employment Guarantee Act, enacted in 2005, the ILO was also already supporting the Indian Government in the development of methodologies for participatory planning and selection of employment intensive environmental works.
+At the early stages of the development of the National Rural Employment Guarantee Act, enacted in 2005, the ILO was also already supporting the Government in the development of methodologies for participatory planning and selection of employment intensive environmental works.
 The EIIP developed a set of guidelines for use at the State level to implement MGNREGA schemes focusing on participatory planning of water conservation and harvesting, and flood control and protection works applying employment-intensive work methods.

+The ability to provide reliable road access has a significant social and economic impact on rural communities.
 India has in recent years shown considerable achievements in terms of improving access in rural areas.
-The PMGSY – a centrally funded programme – has had a major impact in improving the quality of rural roads across the country.
+The Prime Minister’s Rural Road Programme, PMGSY – a centrally funded programme – continues to have a major impact in improving the quality of rural roads across the country.
 With its aim of providing all-weather road connectivity, it has already achieved this for all communities with more than 1,000 inhabitants.

-Despite significant achievement, with more than 100 km of roads being built every day, the PMGSY is now facing a growing challenge in maintaining the vast infrastructure assets.
+With more than 100 km of roads being built every day, the PMGSY acknowledges its growing challenge in maintaining these vast infrastructure assets.
 Road maintenance also has the potential to create significant employment in rural areas.
-The EIIP has been able to provide valuable experience from its work in Asia and other regions.
-The comprehensive rural road maintenance study carried out by the ILO in Madhya Pradesh clearly identified common challenges and offered a series of solutions.
-The findings of this study had a major influence on government policies on sustainable provision of road connectivity in rural areas.
+The EIIP has been able to provide valuable experience to the PMGSY from its work in Asia and other regions.
+A comprehensive study carried out by the ILO on rural road maintenance practices in Madhya Pradesh clearly identified common challenges and offered a series of solutions.
+The findings of this study had a major influence on state government policies on sustainable provision of road connectivity in rural areas.